 (v) a medical appointment schedule when the license holder is assigned responsibility for assisting with medical appointments;

-(4) the person's current coordinated service and support plan or that portion of the plan assigned to the license holder;
+(4) the person's current support plan or that portion of the plan assigned to the license holder;

 (5) copies of the individual abuse prevention plan and assessments as required under section 245D.071, subdivisions 2 and 3;

-(6) a record of other service providers serving the person when the person's coordinated service and support plan or coordinated service and support plan addendum identifies the need for coordination between the service providers, that includes a contact person and telephone numbers, services being provided, and names of staff responsible for coordination;
+(6) a record of other service providers serving the person when the person's support plan or support plan addendum identifies the need for coordination between the service providers, that includes a contact person and telephone numbers, services being provided, and names of staff responsible for coordination;

 (7) documentation of orientation to service recipient rights according to section 245D.04, subdivision 1, and maltreatment reporting policies and procedures according to section 245A.65, subdivision 1, paragraph (c);